Victorian mahogany and inlaid stool with adjustable seat - antique

 Victorian mahogany and inlaid stool, with an adjustable-height seat and inlaid satin cord legs, connected by a stretcher, all in excellent condition, ready to be placed in your home.

 Exceptional antique furniture and accessories can be a perfect idea for decorating our interiors.
-Nowadays, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.